2017-2018 Board Members

 Beyond the joy I get from having access to such an incredible collection of books and other material right in my own neighborhood through the Cambridge Public Library, I am continually inspired by the CPL's commitment to diversity, social justice, and lifelong learning for all.
 After being a CPL patron for more than five years, I am thrilled to have the opportunity to serve the community and mission of the library through the Friends association, bringing marketing, communications, and outreach experience to the board.
 Because as Katherine Hepburn said, "What in the world would we do without our libraries?"

 After retiring as an English teacher and English Department Head, I sold my house in Wellesley and moved to Cambridge.
 A lifelong reader and devotee of libraries wherever I have lived, I am delighted to serve on the Board of the Friends of the Cambridge Public Library.

-Originally from Chicago, IL, I have lived in the Greater Boston area for the last 6 years.
+Originally from Chicago, IL, I have lived in the Greater Boston area for the last six years and in Cambridge for the last two.
 I am dedicated to community building and believe the Cambridge Public Library serves as a critical tool in accomplishing that goal.
 I especially appreciate its diversity of resources and how they are made available to the equally diverse population of the Republic of Cambridge.

 Maria McCauley, Director of Libraries and Board Member Ex Officio